 People can also reduce their risk of Lyme disease and its complications by avoiding being bitten by a tick in the first place.

 In the United States Lyme disease is spread by black-legged ticks (also known as deer ticks) and western black-legged ticks.
-These ticks are found in the eastern and western parts of the country.
+These ticks are

 For tips and videos on how to prevent tick bites and what to do if you are bitten by a tick, check out the Johns Hopkins Lyme Disease Clinical Research Center.